sharifbhuiyan/Kickstarter_analysis/README.md

-### some other possible tables and/or graphs that could be created
+### some other possible tables and graphs that could be created

-  - Clustered column can be created for showing Theater outcomes in “Y” axis and months in “X” axis.
+  - Clustered column chart can be created for showing Theater outcomes in “Y” axis and months in “X” axis.

   - Dataset has outliers.
 It can be demonstrated by creating a Box and Whisker Plot.

+  - Measure of central tendency and measure of variation or dispersion can be used for skewed distributions or distributions with outliers. .